O naší hudbě

 (Lichočar) Bychom až do sie chvíle nebyli svú moc ukázali, všichni by byli chtěli pány býti.
 Ryby všecky rozličného a dávného přirozenie, tyť by byly již nestatčily, všechna zvěř, malá lesná i veliká, divoká i nedivoká, tať by již byla zahynula, ptačstvo, toť by bylo již sešlo.
 Všichni lidé by byli chtěli pansky a bez řádu sobě k vuoli a k libosti bydliti a živi býti.
 Vešken svět takýmž během a takýmž nepořádem byl by již úzek pro lidské zpupnosti, pro lidské hrdosti, úzek, krátek a neprostran!

-„(The Weaver): Oh for thee, cruel and seething destroyer of all lands, pernicious corrupter of all the world, bold murderer of all good men!
-Behold, thou wickedness, behold, be damned by all creation!
-I was her faithful and diligent servant, and faithful guard of her honour, and ready to serve her without all idleness.
-Thou hast separated me from her, thou hast made this, evil wicked wickedness, evil and shameful wickedness, which hast made me more than a widow, more than an orphan, more than a castaway.
-How is my dearest, my most excellent, and yet alive, and yet well, and yet in the greatest of pleasures, though not to me, but to another?
-Shameful Mischief, since thou sayest thou hast great powers, tell me whence, what thou art, where in the world thou art, or whence thou art.
-And how is it, Impurity, that thou art set down to this poor office?
-It is not for nothing that it is called Misfortune, that is to say, wickedness.
-Thou art as a hawk, and as a raven, and as such birds.
-Thou art as a wolf, and as a lynx, and as a bear; to man’s hurt thou doest all that thou doest without shame.
-Thou art worse than an hangman, and thou art more deceitful than a devil, and thou art more unmerciful than a desperate man, and thou hast got one thing in thine heart, and thou hast no other to comfort thee; thou laugh merrily when any one weeps, when any one cries, when any one wails, when any one shrieks.
-I ought to shout at thee, I should shout at thee with a loud throat, lying down and rising up, and to compose and sing about thee special songs of sullen and displeasing things, and chant them everywhere!
+„(The Weaver): O for thee, cruel and seething destroyer of all lands, pernicious corrupter of all the world, bold murderer of all good men!
+O wickedness, be damned by all creation!
+I was her all faithful and diligent servant, faithful guard of her honour, ready to serve her without idleness.
+Thou hast separated me from her, thou hast made this, evil wicked wickedness, evil and shameful wickedness, which hast made me worse than a widow, worse than an orphan, worse than a castaway.
+How is my dearest, my most excellent, yet alive and well and in the greatest of pleasures, though not with me, but another?
+Shameful Mischief!
+Since thou sayest thou hast great powers, tell me whence, what thou art, where in the world thou art, or whence thou art.
+And how is it, Impurity, that thou art set down to this poor office of thine and rule?
+It is not for nothing that thou art called Misfortune, that is to say, wickedness.
+Thou art as a hawk, and as a raven and such birds.
+Thou art as a wolf, a lynx, and a bear; to man’s hurt thou doest all thou doest without shame.
+Thou art worse than a hangman, more deceitful than the devil, more unmerciful than any one desperate, and thou hast got one sole thing in thine heart, and no other to comfort thee; thou laugh merrily when a man weeps, when a man cries, when a man wails, when a man shrieks!
+I ought to shout at thee, I should shout at thee with a loud throat, from the bed, sitting or standing, and to compose and sing songs of all sullen and displeasing things about thee,

-„Wait, wait, wait, you some kind of beast / I’ve been standing so long next to your windows, to your door / Yet you haven’t opened, my dear / You haven’t though I’ve been calling / Oh he loves you, my dear, doesn’t he / The wickedness loves you, oh the wickedness loves you…
+„Wait, wait, you beast / I’ve been standing next to your window, to your door / Yet my dear, you haven’t opened / You haven’t though I’ve been calling / Oh, he loves you, my dear, doesn’t he / Likho loves you, oh the wickedness loves you…

-„(Lichočar) Hey, Weaver, surely and certainly we find you funny, because you speak to us so childishly.
-If we had not shown our power from the beginning of the first man, who was made of clay, until now, one would have eaten the other, for none would have been afraid of the other, for none would have known of humility and low estate, nor have known what was good and what was evil.
+„(Lichočar) O Weaver!
+Surely and certainly, we find you ridiculous, for you speak to us so childishly.
+Had we not shown our power from the beginning of the first man, who was made of clay, one would have eaten the other, for none would have been afraid of the other, and none would have known of humility and low estate, nor knowing what was good and what was evil.

-„(The Weaver) O Wicked one, remember that thou saidst thou wast from the beginning of the world, and that thou shalt be until the end of the world.
-Would I be afraid of thee, and be threatened by thee?
-Folks!
-Get him!
+„(The Weaver) O thee wicked one!
+Thou saidst that thou wast from the beginning of the world, and that thou shalt be until the end of the world.
+Yet would I be afraid of thee, and threatened by thee?

-„(Lichočar) Oh you, Weaver.
-If we had not shown our power till now, all would have wanted to be masters.
+„(Lichočar) O you, Weaver.
+Had we not shown our power till now, all would have wanted to be masters.
 All the fish of various and ancient natures, these would no longer be alive; all the beasts, small and great, wild and untamed, these would have perished; the birds, these would have passed away.
 All men would have wanted to live and be alive without order and to their own pleasure.
-The whole world would have been in such a state and in such a disorder, and would have been cramped for human vanities, for human pride, narrow, short, and disorderly.“
+The whole world would have been in such a state and such a disorder, cramped for human vanities and human pride, all narrowed, shortened, and disorderly.“

 08. A SHABBY WICKMAN